 All buyers should include any benchmark dates relevant to the project that suppliers will need to be aware of.

 Evaluate major factors to mitigate risk

-The risk of input cost shocks or service continuity issues has been moderate in the three years to 2019.
+The risk of input cost shocks or service continuity issues is moderate in the industrial building and warehouse construction market.
 The medium level of risk primarily stems from material inputs, such as concrete and lumber, because these products' pricing and availability are closely tied to volatile commodity markets.
-However, suppliers' metal...
+However, suppliers'...
 Subscribe to learn more.